 6. If all else fails, consult a counselor who specializes in phobias.

-Likewise, a counselor can provide short- or long-term help to get over a phobia.
+Likewise, a counselor can provide short- or long-term help to get over a phobia or just give some extra support.
 For those persistent fears, especially those based on a past traumatic experience like an accident, this might be the best option.
 A therapist can guide your teen through formal exposure therapy to desensitize emotional triggers of anxiety related to the event.

 If your teen is not required to drive by personal or family needs, there’s always the option to wait to learn until a time when they may feel more prepared.